dojo/framework/docs/en/resources/supplemental.md

 ### `createOptions()`

-`createOptions` creates a new instance of options that can be used with the `resource` API, an `id` is required in order to identify the options instance across renders.
-The result of the `createOptions` function should be used when working with the `getOrRead`, `isLoading`, `isFailed` and `find` APIs.
-It is important to use `options` rather than constructing a new `ResourceOptions` object in order to ensure that resources that correctly invalidate when options have changed.
+`createOptions` creates a new instance of options that can be used with the `resource` API.
+An `id` is required in order to identify the option's instance across renders.
+The result of the `createOptions` function should be used when working with the `getOrRead`, `isLoading`, `isFailed`, and `find` APIs.
+It is important to use `options` rather than constructing a new `ResourceOptions` object in order to ensure that resources correctly invalidate when options have changed.

 ```tsx
 const options = createOptions('id');
 ```

-The resulting `options` variable is a function that can be used to set and get the instances option data
+The resulting `options` variable is a function that can be used to set and get the instances option data.

 ```tsx
 interface ResourceOptions<S> {